 BE FREE.
 Explore the freedom of creativity: bold, fearless curiosity.
 Leaping into the unknown means you don't know exactly what you'll experience, but you are not passive.
 You aren't waiting for someone to lead your dream or your desire.
 You paint that canvas even when you aren't sure what the colors are.
 I'm here to tell you what you already know: make it happen.

 Some folks can't help themselves.
 They see a cliff or crevice and just feel the need to go for it.

 Others consider what they believe and apply it confidently.
-When John Glenn went into space, he went there confident he was coming back.
+When John Glenn went into space, he left confident he was coming back.
 Glenn was wise and willing, but he didn't really know.